matrix-org/matrix-spec-proposals/proposals/3860-media-download-redirect.md

 local to itself.
 Allowing redirects on these endpoints would  make it possible for the media repo to tell clients/servers to pull data direct from the source, e.g. a CDN.

+Additionally redirects could be used to avoid downloading media from untrusted homeservers.
+Currently users can make their homeserver download, cache and proxy any matrix mid that I want, including bad/illegal content.
+Allowing for a 307 redirect would permit cautious server operators to not store and provide any media that floats in the matrixverse, but just refer to the "original" media.

 ## Proposal

 This MSC proposes that a 307 or 308 redirect code is allowed and followed according to the `Location`